ein-bandit/unity-webrtc-control/DOCS.md

 });
 ```

-For debugging tips helping with finding problems in your web interface can be found in the [Extend Frontend][extend-frontend] section.
+For debugging tips and help on finding problems in your web interface refer to the [Extend Frontend][extend-frontend] section.

 If you are missing the .dll files in your remote repository, also check your global git ignore file, which may blacklist .dll libraries.